chrisant996/clink-flex-prompt/README.md

 # Overview

-Flex prompt is a flexible customizable prompt for [Clink](https://github.com/chrisant996/clink).
+Flex prompt is a flexible customizable prompt for [Clink](https://github.com/chrisant996/clink), and requires Clink v1.2.10 or higher.

 There are several built-in prompt modules, and it's easy to add new custom prompt modules.<br/>
 The style of the prompt can be customized in many ways as well.